TreeCityWes/Xenium-Miner-Setup/NVIDIA.md

 # Make the build.sh script executable
 sudo chmod +x build.sh

-# Run build.sh script with specified CUDA architecture flag
+# Run build.sh script with specified CUDA architecture flag.
+This creates the miner executable, xengpuminer.
 ./build.sh -cuda_arch sm_86

+The xengpuminer and the miner.py script are now ready to execute.
+Both should be run concurrently.
+There are several methods to running such as individual sessions or using Screen to toggle screens.My favorite is the TMUX script below.
 (Optional - Create TMUX Script)
 # Install tmux terminal multiplexer
 sudo apt install tmux